 As you’re probably aware, Squanto didn’t lead the Pilgrims of Plymouth Colony to Safeway.
 He taught them how to live resourcefully off the land — how to grow corn and other crops, how to catch fish from local waters and how to survive when their stomachs were growling and the odds were stacked against them.
 And for that, they were thankful.

 Given that the first Thanksgiving was held long before the advent of industrialized farming, stuffing in a box and Sandra Lee-inspired “tablescapes,” it was relatively scaled back as far as feasts go.
-And although we’ve become much accustomed to the often-excessive trappings of a modern Thanksgiving, it is indeed possible to enjoy a satisfying meal in the company of family and friends in a manner that’s, well, Pilgrim-retro in style.
+And although we’ve become much-accustomed to the often excessive trappings of a modern Thanksgiving, it is indeed possible to enjoy a satisfying meal in the company of family and friends in a manner that’s, well, Pilgrim-retro in style.

-Don’t worry about doing away with forks or foraging for nuts and berries in your neighbor’s yard if you do decide to host an old-school Thanksgiving (but bonus points for authenticity if you do).
+Don’t worry about doing away with forks or foraging for nuts and berries in your neighbor’s yard if you decide to host an old-school Thanksgiving (but bonus points for authenticity if you do).
 With a few tweaks here and there — many of them kind to both your budget and the environment — hosting a pared-down, Squanto-approved Thanksgiving dinner can be easy.
 Here are some pointers:

 Dim the lights waaay down

 Although candles often play an integral part of a festive Thanksgiving centerpiece, they’re frequently under-utilized.
-Sometimes they’re just used for “decorative” purposes and not lit at all; sometimes they are lit but with overhead lights burning bright, too.
+Sometimes they’re just used for “decorative” purposes and not lit at all; sometimes they are lit but with overhead lights burning brightly, too.
 Since the Pilgrims didn’t have the luxury of dining by CFL and candlelight, give those wax pillars a good workout this year while keeping the comfort and safety of your guests in mind (carving a turkey in the dark probably isn’t the wisest idea).
 Dining by candlelight on Thanksgiving is an intimate, reflective way to enjoy a communal meal and you may trim a couple bucks off your electricity bill, to boot.
 And since petroleum wasn’t big business back in the 1600s, opt for beeswax and soy-based candles to keep the low-impact harvest theme going strong.

 Bypass the Butterball

-If you’ve never opted for a free-range, heritage or organic turkey, hosting a throwback Thanksgiving is the perfect reason to do so.
+If you’ve never opted for a free-range, heritage or organic turkey, hosting a throwback Thanksgiving is the perfect time to do so.
 While more expensive than mass-produced, industrial birds, today’s “natural” turkeys live not too differently from how they did back in 1621.
 Well, except that they’re not wild.
 Still, buying a bird that hasn’t been pumped full of antibiotics and growth hormones and that’s been allowed access to the outdoors is much closer in epicurean spirit to the fowl presented at the original Thanksgiving table.
-Before you buy, ask your local butcher or grocery how exactly the turkey was raised, since the differences in turkey labeling can be confusing.
-LocalHarvest also provides an insightful rundown of different turkey terminology.
+Before you buy, ask your local butcher or grocery how the turkey was raised, considering the differences in turkey labeling can be confusing.
+LocalHarvest provides an insightful rundown of different turkey terminology.